boweihan/coding-blindspots/README.md

 Front-end for customized code feedback

-## Building and running on localhost
+## Running on localhost with fake server

 First install dependencies: